 Smarketing with HubSpot - All about Lead Scoring

-Kinzie Trompak may be young, but this associate field marketing manager for HubSpot sounds like an experienced digital marketer when she talks about aligning sales and marketing.
+Kinzie Trompak may be young, but this associate field marketing manager for HubSpot sounds like an experienced digital marketer when she talks about aligning sales and marketing (also known as RevOps).
 Speaking at a Research Triangle HubSpot User Group, Kinzie shared some best practices to leverage HubSpot during lead generation activities.

 Traditional marketers view their activities as a funnel, where a customer is simply the outcome of a number of marketing activities.
 However, HubSpot views the entire customer engagement as a “flywheel” which spins continuously and uses the momentum of satisfied customers to drive referrals and repeat sales.

 In a flywheel model, the division between sales and marketing is blurred.
 Smarketing, or the alignment between sales and marketing teams, means that both sales and marketing teams have customer touchpoints throughout the customer journey.

 HubSpot’s lead scoring system makes it easy for both teams to recognize who should be leading the engagement, a position that changes during the customer lifetime.
 For example, in early stages, a customer would primarily interact with marketing, and then start to engage sales as they are ready to make a purchase.
 Following the sale, however, marketing can step back in, delivering content designed to encourage repeat sales, upsells, and cross-sells.

 According to Kinzie, lead scoring is a complementary piece to marketing automation.
 Essentially, it calculates when a prospect is “sales ready,” by attaching a score to different activities.
 Once a prospect’s score has reached a predefined threshold, they are considered marketing qualified leads (MQL), and sales starts to move into the picture.